 It indeed does seem likely that Marvel would be keen to fill as many gaps in the franchise as possible.
 Whether or not this means Hawkeye will appear in the Black Widow movie isn’t yet known.

 More likely than not, however, HN Entertainment reports that Hungary might simply be standing in for sequences that are supposed to take place in Russia, not unlike what happened with the Red Sparrow movie in which Hungary doubled as Russia for most of the film.

 “Other European cities could also be involved such as Prague and Berlin”, writes HN Entertainment, “but nothing is pointing towards those spots just yet”.

-Marvel Studios has yet to formally announce Black Widow or give it an official release date, but the current assumption is that it’ll take the 1st of May 2020 spot reserved by Disney for a Marvel film.
+Marvel Studios has yet to formally announce Black Widow or give it an official release date, but the current assumption is that it’ll take the May 1, 2020 spot reserved by Disney for a Marvel film.